leanix-public/scripts/importConstrainingRelations/README.md

 ## Overview

-The importConstrainingRelations script allows you to import constraining relations based on the given input file.
+The importConstrainingRelations script allows you to import constraining relations from Applications to Business Capabilities based on the given input file.

+As an input, you have to provide the IDs of the Application, the Business Capability and the constraining User Group.

 ## Prerequisites